sums-of-squares/sos/index.md

 {% include nav-tabs.html macaulay2=macaulay2_code matlab=matlab_code julia=julia_code %}

 We now do parameter optimization.
-Namely, we find the smallest value of $t$ that makes the following polynomial a sum-of-squares.
+Namely, among the values of $s,t$ that make the polynomial a sum-of-squares, we look for values with the smallest value of $t$.

 <!-- +++++++++++++ MACAULAY2 +++++++++++++ -->
 {% capture macaulay2_code %}